hapax/hapax.github.io/assets/simple-physics.md

 $$

-This is called the *Stokes-Einstein relation*, and it is one of the major results Einstein derived in his PhD thesis.
+This is called the *Stokes-Einstein relation*, and it is one of the major results of Einstein's PhD thesis.
 The weight of the pollen cancels out, leaving a diffusion constant which grows with temperature but is inversely proportional to particle size.